 We have an early start to the morning so we can visit Durpin Dara Monastery also known as Thongsa Monastery.
 We continue to Phuentsholing, just inside the Bhutan border.
 Today is a long day so we will have a box lunch to save time.
-On our first night in Bhutan, we have a short walk through the streets of Phuentsholing and savour being among the few who have traveled to this remote and exotic land.
+On our first night in Bhutan, we have a short walk through the streets of Phuentsholing and savor being among the few who have traveled to this remote and exotic land.
 Overnight in Phuentsholing.

 Day 10: Spectacular Drive to Thimphu

 Day 11: Thimphu Festival

 Today we enjoy the sights and sounds of one of the biggest festivals in the country, the Thimphu Tshechu.
 The Tshechu is a religious 3 days event celebrated on tenth day of a month of the lunar calendar corresponding to the birthday of Guru Rimpoche (Guru Padmasambhava).
-Enjoy the many colourful mask and folk dances that are performed throughout the city.
+Enjoy the many colorful mask and folk dances that are performed throughout the city.
 The dances (most of which are performed by monks) bring blessings to the onlookers as well as teaching them about the Buddhist Dharma.
 This religious festival pays homage to Guru Rimpoche who introduced Buddhism to Bhutan and other Himalayan regions.
 The festival draws many spectators from all over Bhutan.

 Day 12: Thimphu

 Bhutan is the only country whose government is officially Buddhist and as such, a walk through the streets of Thimphu is a walk unlike any other in the world.
 We visit the National Memorial Chorten built in 1974 in memory of the Third King of Bhutan.
-Later visit the Mini Zoo to see a real life Takin, the national animal of Bhutan.
+Later visit the Mini Zoo to see a real life Takin (a goat-antelope), the national animal of Bhutan.

 Day 14: Punakha to Trongsa